Established invasive animals

 Established invasive animals are introduced animals which, by definition of the Catchment and Land Protection Act 1994 (CaLP Act), are widespread, established and beyond eradication from the whole of Victoria.

 - feral pigs

 Established pest animals are a serious threat to primary production, crown land, the environment and/or human health in Victoria.

 Under the CaLP Act, all landowners have a legal duty to prevent the spread of — and as far as possible eradicate — established pest animals.

-Recommended management of established invasive animals is based on the approach that the most cost-effect control strategy is to manage and minimise their impact on selected high-value agricultural and environmental assets.
+Recommended management of established invasive animals is to minimise their impact on selected high-value agricultural and environmental assets.

-For more information on your responsibilities as a land owner, see Noxious weed and pest animal management: Your legal roles and responsibilities.
+For more information on your responsibilities as a landowner, see managing pest animals.